Google Cloud MySQL

 -

 If the status is Disabled, follow the steps provided below to enable BinLog replication.
-If the status is Enabled, click Edit Settings and follow the steps provided below.
+If the status is Enabled, ensure that the BinLog retention period is set to at least 3 days by following the steps provided below.

 -